 Further, the executive is not going to be the one onboarding the new hire; so how will this person succeed?
 Surely, the executive will abdicate the responsibility to a lower level employee.
 Only, because of the way this person was hired, the other employees are much less likely to be invested in the new hire’s success.
 Nobody stopped to get their input or their buy-in.
 So even a half-way suitable hire brought in under these circumstances will face an additional obstacle to success.

-So how do you fix it?
 It’s less likely that a seasoned executive will admit they might not be great at hiring.
 It’s more likely that they will care about the financial devastation mis-hiring wreaks on their bottom line.
 Quantify your damages and use it to push your organization towards adopting (and adhering to) a systematic hiring process.
-If you don’t have an HR Department, consider outsourcing the hiring process, or just learn to be better at it yourselves (for example, we periodically host training sessions on how to do your in-house hiring correctly).
+If you don’t have an HR Department, consider outsourcing the hiring process, or just learn to be better at it yourselves.